Finding credible, relevant sources is a critical step in completing any research assignment.

 - Archival Materials

-- Find primary sources archival materials, and other unique resource in UNE’s archives and special collections.
+- Find primary sources archival materials, and other unique resources in UNE’s archives and special collections.
 Primary Sources are original documents, photographs, recordings, and other objects that provide a first-hand view of the topic under study.
-Learn more about using primary sources in your research.

 - What about Google Scholar?

 - Google offers a search engine for academic research: Google Scholar.
 Google Scholar isn’t our first recommendation because it does not vet journals for quality and because it lacks some of the features that make research databases powerful tools.
-Learn more about using Google Scholar in our FAQs.
+Learn more about using Google Scholar.

 Free Interlibrary Loan